 The Internet needs a peer-to-peer, censorship-proof communication backbone.

 So why is now the time to build this backbone?
 The JOBS Act.
 Traditional venture capitalists are the usual path to fund large engineering challenges.
 But the risks of free speech are incompatible with the Venture Capitalists that brought us here.
 With the JOBS Act, there's now an alternative path.
 Our solution is to embrace the support of the US government, via the path set forth by the JOBS Act.
-Our goal is to offer on of the first fully compliant ICOs with American funding laws.
+Our goal is to offer one of the first fully compliant Regulation A+ STO's with American funding laws.
 Our decentralized needs are not an act of fraud.
 Our pursuit is noble, and in the tradition of American Free speech standards.
 By legally soliciting investors, we offer accountability alongside an embrace of American ideals.

 Now is the time to renovate the Internet.
 To fulfill its noble promise.
 To maintain a system by which everyone can pursue humanity's most virtuous goal: the right to speak freely.